-Preliminary Data From the CDC Indicate That Overdose Deaths in the U.S. Fell in 2018
+Preliminary CDC Date Indicates That U.S. Overdose Deaths Fell in 2018

 For the first time since 1990, the number of Americans killed by drug overdose may have dropped from the year prior.
 Preliminary data released in July by the Center for Disease Control and Prevention (CDC) indicate that drug overdose deaths declined by about 5 percent in 2018.